jswelling/CMU-MS-DAS-Vis-S24/docs/my_notes_body.md

 To Do:

-* Reorganize and insert the Tableau classes
-* Update the syllabus to include some details on topics

-To Do 2:
-* From last year:
- * Add details on how to do git clone step.
+* Add details on how to do git clone step. (fm last year)
- * Add some force to the prereqs
+* Add some force to the prereqs (fm last year)
- * Add a 'Please Install' for GraphViz
+* Add a 'Please Install' for GraphViz (fm last year)
- * Add geopy to requirements_generic.txt
+* Add geopy to requirements_generic.txt (fm last year)
- * Add a lecture component for geopy
+* Add a lecture component for geopy (fm last year)
+* Add a 'Please Install' for Tableau

 Class Calendar: